nicolasrabier/d4t4r3publ1c-coding-test/README.md

 ### JUnit Test

+Tests incomplete.
-Issue with H2DB that doesn't support TEXT (Solution option: put test database on mysql)
+Encountered many issues with test and the config with H2DB that doesn't support TEXT (Potential Solution: put test database on mysql or use @Profile)